Armenian Catholic Churches, Istanbul

 The entrance to the Armenian Catholic Cemetery in Sisli on Sisli Buyukdere Cadessi just above the Sisli Subway stop.

 As a result of the great cholera epidemic of 1865 the government forbid burials inside the city.
-Before that date the Armenian communities who lived in Beyoglu had been buried in either the Pangalti Armenian Cemetery near Taksim (1560-1865) or the Roman Catholic Cemetery on the site of the present Taksim Park.
+Before that date the Armenians who lived in Beyoglu had been buried in either the Pangalti Armenian Cemetery near Taksim (1560-1865) or the Roman Catholic Cemetery on the site of the present Taksim Park.
 Following 1865 the Armenian Catholics had their own cemetery in Sisli.
 The cemetery records indicate that 5,483 people were buried in the Sisli Catholic Armenian Cemetery between 1897 and 1929.

 Tuglaci lists:

 1. An Azarian "cenotaph" (a monument in honor of a person or persons buried elsewhere), no date.
-I do not know if there is any relationship to Abram Azarian.

 Photo Maggie Blanck, May 2008